Rubber-Ball/Block-Engine/README.md

 ```

 ## Credits
-- Developed by le007 = LeCatMan = daniel
+- Developed by Rubber-Ball = LeCatMan = daniel
 - Powered by X11 and C

 ---